Rahmatullina/dataBaseExamen/README.md

 # dataBaseExamen
-project for the exam of database course
+App for the exam of database course in university